FEIE vs. Foreign Tax Credit 2026: Which One Saves You More? (5 Real Scenarios)

 How It Works

 If you qualify for the FEIE and earn $100,000 working abroad, you can exclude that entire amount from your U.S. taxable income.
-Result: zero U.S. tax on that income.
+Result: zero U.S. federal income tax on that income.
+(Try the FEIE calculator to estimate your savings.)

 Who Qualifies